Where to Stay in Barcelona: 12 Hotels We LOVE

-The waterfront views from Barcelona's port-side hotels are gorgeous, to be sure, but there's just as much luxury (and affordability) to be found in the city center.
+The waterfront views from Barcelona's port-side hotels are gorgeous, but there's just as much luxury (and affordability) to be found in the city center.
 All you have to decide is which one of the city's best hotels suits you best—be it a historic townhouse with an eye for design or a Belle Époque landmark in the thick of it all.

 The names involved in this 1869 Neoclassical former home’s transformation read like a best-of list: the design—including a painstaking restoration of the building’s finer details—comes courtesy of Brooklyn-based Studio Tack and co-owner Inés Miró-Sans (who worked at the Ace Hotel New York), while the ground floor features a café from celebrated Catalan baristas Satan’s Coffee Corner.
 Guest rooms are attractively simple (and surprisingly affordable), juxtaposing minimalist furniture with the building’s original mosaic floors, and the rooftop has its own orchard and herb garden.
 The lobby is the real showstopper, however, where teal sofas, Turkish kilims, and a wagon-wheel chandelier set the stage for after-hour cocktails and conversation.